MxxScott/LUG-Christian-Club-Attendance/rules_and_regulations.md

 ### CSS rules

-- All Id names should be in the format: example-id
+- All Id names should be in the format: example_id

-- All Class names should be in the format: eacample_class
+- All Class names should be in the format: eacample-class

 - All important divisions should be giving id, however not all elements should have id's and classes should be more dominant than id's in every document